9elements/datamill/README.md

 from the queue.

 Each message is delivered to each handler, inside the reactor process.
-When the process terminates, processing will continue with the last message that was not completely processed.
+When the reactor process terminates, processing will continue with the last message that was not completely processed.

 Apart from messages from the persistent queue, the reactor can